LilianBoulard/prompt-forge/README.md

 # Here, "clothing" is an arbitrary name
 [groups.clothing]
-members = ["blocks.clothing-bottom", "blocks.clothing-top"]
+members = ["blocks.prompt.clothing-bottom", "blocks.prompt.clothing-top"]

 # So is "clothing" here
 [exclusions.clothing]
-members = ["blocks.clothing-ensemble", "groups.clothing"]
+members = ["blocks.prompt.clothing-ensemble", "groups.clothing"]
 ```

 With this setup in place, it is not possible to get the prompt `heels, vest, jeans, dress`.

-Also, note that the groups' position within the configuration file is unimportant.
+As with all blocks not defined within the namespace `blocks`, their position within the configuration file is unimportant.

 #### Weighting